 The Red Hot Chili Pepper’s have no shortage of fantastic songs under their belt, but Californication specifically has remained one of their most popular.
 It’s much loved by fans and has been kept as a staple of their live performances since its release.
 With the songs catchy guitar parts and memorable, groovy riffs that combine with a perfect sing-along style chorus all culminating in one of their best hits ever.

 Another song in the key of Am.
-The signature opening riff simply jumps between the Am and F chords, while the chorus uses the more complete progression of C, G, Dm, and Am.
+The signature 2 chord opening riff simply jumps between Am and F, while the chorus uses the more complete progression of C, G, Dm, and Am.
 You’ll also be using a couple of different guitar tones here, with the intro and verse needing a nice, sparkling clean tone while the chorus uses a gritty and overdriven tone.

 The Unforgiven by Metallica